dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 ## Training GANs

 Having defined both discriminator (a classifier that takes in input as image and outputs a scalar 1 or 0 depending on input is real or fake), and generator (a neural network that takes in input random noise and produces an image).
 The next step is to sample minibatch m, first minibatch of m noise samples and second minibatch of m examples from dataset.
 Then we pass the minibatch of samples containing noise through G to obtain minibatch size of fake images.
 Next, we train discriminator first on real images whose labels are 1 as they are drawn from true distribution of dataset and then train the same D on fake sample produced from previous step and here pass the labels as 0 as they are fake.
 Then we calculate the total loss of D which is sum of both losses produced above.
-Then we set keep D's parameters fixed and pass the minibatch of m samples to G and the fake sample generated whose parameters are trainable are passed to D. But here's the catch.
+Then we set D's parameters fixed and pass the minibatch of m samples to G and the fake sample generated are passed to D. But here's the catch.
 This time we set the labels of these samples as 1, fooling the D, such that they should be classified as real.
-This way D is guiding G telling it how to tweak it's weights so as to produce good example such that D is fooled.
+This way D is guiding G telling it how to tweak G's weights so as to produce good example such that D is fooled.
 And this process continues for a lot many training epochs.

-**Latent space of z** : Walking on the manifold (latent space) that is learnt can usually tell us about signs of memorization (if there are sharp transitions)and about the way in which the space is hierarchically collapsed.
+**Latent space of z** : Walking on the manifold (latent space) that is learnt from G can usually tell us about signs of memorization (if there are sharp transitions)and about the way in which the space is hierarchically collapsed.
 If walking in this latent space results in semantic changes to the image generations (such as objects being added and removed), we can reason that the model has learned relevant and interesting representations.

 ## Problem in Training GANs

 Of course, the training procedure we described above is very unstable and difficult.

 - How much to train G with respect to D and vice versa?
 For how long?
 - What is ideal way to track the progress of training for both G and D?
+Is there a way to evaluate G  and D?
-- Mode collapse is another issue which leads generator to collapse by generating only few sample everytime.
+- Mode collapse is another issue which leads generator to collapse by generating only few sample every time.
-- Diminishing gradients occurs in case discriminator wins and that in turn causes geneartor to learn nothing and its gradient vanishes
+- Diminishing gradients occurs in case discriminator wins and that in turn causes generator to learn nothing and its gradient vanishes
 - The balance between D and G is crucial.
 - If the discriminator behaves badly, the generator does not have accurate feedback and the loss function cannot represent the reality.
 - If the discriminator does a great job, the gradient of the loss function drops down to close to zero and the learning becomes super slow or even jammed.
-- Setting hyperparameter is of paramount important for GANs.
+- Setting hyper parameter is of paramount important for GANs.

 [Tips and tricks to make GANs work](https://github.com/soumith/ganhacks) offers some hacks which we can use to train GANs.